rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-device-type.rst

             }
     }

-Generating Events at the Request of the Service Manager
+Generating Events at the request of the Service Manager
 -------------------------------------------------------

 You won't generate events directly within the Service Manager, but